Here is a video from the 2018 Archaeology Day

 SRAC began excavating a local Native American site 2016 that is on the verge of being erased by the plow and impacted by modern land use.
 Lead by archaeologist Dan Caister and anthropologist Dr. Wymer, (both board members of SRAC) our excavations have revealed that the site is over 1000 years old and may be the remains of an ancient village – most importantly our research is yielding important information concerning the ancient people who once lived in our area.
 It is our hope to collect whatever data is still available before it is gone forever.

 Would you like to join our excavation?
-SRAC will be holding a public archaeology day next October.
+SRAC will be holding a public archaeology day on October 26th or 27th.

 Here’s how it works: